 Although not as concentrated as pure magnesium chloride, magnesium sulfate, commonly known as Epsom Salt, is a natural mineral compound made up of tiny clear crystals providing similar benefits to whole food and mineral sources of magnesium.
 Epsom Salts should be a regular 'go-to' as an additive to hot baths if you frequently suffer from muscle or joint pain.

 How to Get More Magnesium into your Body

 Apart from increasing your intake of whole foods high in this vital mineral, due to its nature, as mentioned above, Magnesium can also be readily absorbed into your body via your skin.

-This is why hot bath soaks containing magnesium can be very effective.
+This is why hot bath soaks containing pure magnesium flakes and/or epsom salts can be very effective.

 Soaking in magnesium not only relaxes muscles, hydrates the skin, aids the healing of wounds and reduces inflammation, but can also help with headaches and migraines, sleeplessness, as well as improve your general wellbeing.

 If you want the convenience of a ready made bath salt blend that combines both magnesium flakes and epsom salts, together with pure essential oils, try our handcrafted Detox Bath Salts available in three fantastic varieties in our store at tolmanselfcare.com